InspectorButters/portfolioOptimization/README.md

 The application is deployed at https://herget.shinyapps.io/portOptimization/

 ## Using the Application

 This web application allows the user to generate a 10-asset class (1) Efficient Frontier and (2) Transition Map.

+**Expected Return Inputs**: Enter the expected annualized % return for each of the 10 asset classes in the provided slider inputs (from 0% to 30%)